LynxCrew/LynXol-Toolhead/README.md

-# Modified Version of the Armchair XOL Toolhead for printers with top mounted MGN12H or compatible rails.
+# Modified Version of the Armchair Xol Toolhead for printers with top mounted MGN12H or compatible rails.

 ## Currently Supported: